 Conclusion

 Learning to label the anterior view of the brainstem is a process of connecting surface anatomy to deeper neurological function.
-By understanding the roles of the cerebral peduncles, basilar pons, pyramids, and olives—along with the precise cranial nerve exit zones—you build a reliable spatial memory of the central nervous system.
+On the flip side, by understanding the roles of the cerebral peduncles, basilar pons, pyramids, and olives—along with the precise cranial nerve exit zones—you build a reliable spatial memory of the central nervous system.
 Take time to practice with multiple diagrams, and always return to the fundamental principle: the anterior brainstem is a motor-dominated landscape where every visible ridge tells the story of the pathways beneath it.